 TikTok Livestream Policy at a glance

-- TikTok recommends that an account be active for at least 30 days before going live.
+- Account Age: TikTok recommends accounts be active for at least 30 days

 [Update] TikTok Livestream Policy: Avoiding Bans